Page Headers - Gayther Original (200px)

 Community Image - About Community

-The term LGBTQIA+ is an abbreviation of the first letter for each group represented, Lesbian, Gay, Bisexual, Transgender, Questioning or Queer, Intersex and Ally.
+The term LGBTQIA+ is an abbreviation of the first letter for each group represented: Lesbian, Gay, Bisexual, Transgender, Queer, Asexual, and Ally.
 The plus symbol is used to represent all of the smaller sexual and gender identity groups.
 The LGBTQIA+ community is the only representative group in the world that is diverse and includes every ethnicity, faith, and all genders.
 One that is inclusive for those unable to identify as binary or able to label their sexuality.

 LGBTQIA+ stands for inclusivity, including everyone and excluding no one.
 To educate, not indoctrinate, and ensure that everyone, everywhere globally, is treated the same, with equal rights and protection under the law, without persecution due to a person’s gender or sexual identity.